dotansimha/graphql-code-generator/README.md

 ### Quick Start

-Install using `yarn`:

-    $ yarn add -D graphql @graphql-codegen/cli

 GraphQL Code Generator lets you setup everything by simply running the following command:

-    $ yarn graphql-codegen init
+    $ npx @graphql-codegen/cli init

 Question by question, it will guide you through the whole process of setting up a schema, selecting plugins, picking a destination of a generated file, and a lot more.

-If you don't want to use the wizard, create a basic `codegen.yml` configuration file, point to your schema, and pick the plugins you wish to use.
-For example:
+If you don't want to use the wizard, install it by yourself and create a basic `codegen.yml` configuration file, point to your schema, and pick the plugins you wish to use.

+Install CLI using `yarn`:

+    $ yarn add -D @graphql-codegen/cli

+And create a config like below:

 ```yml
 schema: http://localhost:3000/graphql